ibm-cloud-docs/vpc/bs_snapshots_view.md

 You can view a list of all snapshots and consistency groups, and drill down to see information about a particular snapshot.
 Choose the UI, CLI, API, or Terraform to retrieve this information.
 {: shortdesc}

+Fast restore snapshot clones, cross-regional copies, and consistency groups are not supported for second-generation storage volumes during the beta phase.
+{: beta}

 ## Listing snapshots in the console
 {: #snapshots-vpc-view-ui}